VerbalExpressions/FSharpVerbalExpressions/README.md

 # FsVerbalExpressions

-The `FsVerbalExpressions` library provides composable F# functionality for nearly all the capabilites of the .NET `Regex` class, supporting uniform pipe forward `|>` composability and all `Regex` features except timeouts.
+The `FsVerbalExpressions` library provides composable F# functionality for nearly all the capabilities of the .NET `Regex` class, supporting uniform pipe forward `|>` composability and all `Regex` features except timeouts.
 Optionally you can compose F# verbal expressions in natural language.
 Lazy evaluation ensures natural language composition imposes no performance penalty.

 The `FsRegEx` module contains composable functions representing all available `Regex` functionality (except timeouts) with the target input string uniformly the last parameter to better support pipe forward `|>` composition and partial application.